-Location in a community - Many consumers wish to live in regions with the most accommodating components for homes to shine, such as a close proximity to jobs and schools.
+Access to services - Many consumers decide to live in regions with the most convenient amenities for families to develop, such as a close proximity to jobs and schools.